OliverEvans96/blog/lammps.md

 ## Intro to LAMMPS

-This post is meant as a total beginner's intro to LAMMPS, the moledular dynamics simulation software.
+This post is meant as a total beginner's intro to LAMMPS, the molecular dynamics simulation software.
 It's been a few years since I've worked on this, but I remember how overwhelming it felt trying to learn about LAMMPS and piece together all of the relevant information to actually be able to run a simulation.

 ## Resources

 I've found the [official LAMMPS docs](https://lammps.sandia.gov/doc/Manual.html) to be quite good.
 It's a bit overwhelming at first and you might have to read through it multiple times, but I think you'll find it to be well written.

 Also, the examples ([docs](https://lammps.sandia.gov/doc/Examples.html), [code](https://github.com/lammps/lammps/tree/master/examples)) are very helpful to gain a practical example of how to run a simulation.